 Unique project floating solar farms

-In 2020, a consortium led by TNO started a research project for floating solar energy systems on the field lab.
-Partners are the petrochemical company SABIC, the Norwegian energy company Equinor and the municipality of Westvoorne.
-In this pilot, three promising systems have been constructed that can contribute to the further development of floating solar energy, for locations with high waves, strong winds and brackish water.
+In 2020, a consortium led by us launched a research project for floating solar energy systems.
+Partners include petrochemical company SABIC, Norwegian energy company Equinor, and the municipality of Westvoorne.
+As part of this pilot, 3 promising systems were constructed that can contribute to the further development of floating solar energy, for locations with high waves, strong winds, and brackish water.
 In addition, we are working with Zeeland University of Applied Sciences to conduct research into the effects of floating farms on underwater life and biodiversity.

 Floating solar farms

 Floating solar is expected to make an important contribution to the energy transition.
-Some scenarios predict two hundred gigawatt peak (GWp) of solar energy capacity in 2050 in the Netherlands, of which 25 GWp on inland waterbodies.
-That is why TNO aims to promote cooperation and the exchange of knowledge in the field of floating solar farms.
-Important are knowledge about the wave and wind resistance related to the lifespan and performance of floating solar energy installations, as well as the ecological effects.
+Some scenarios predict 200 gigawatt peak (GWp) of solar energy capacity in the Netherlands by 2050, of which 25 GWp will be on inland waterbodies.
+That's why we want to acquire knowledge about the effect of wind and waves on the life span and performance of floating solar power plants, as well as the ecological effects.